javalent/initiative-tracker/README.md

 `` `encounter: 3: Hobgoblin, 1d5: Goblin, Custom Monster` ``

+> :warning: **Please note:**
+>
-**Please note:** It is not possible to customize monster stats or control players using the inline syntax.
+> It is not possible to customize monster stats or control players using the inline syntax.

 This syntax enables Encounters to be used in [Dice Roller](https://github.com/valentine195/obsidian-dice-roller) lookup tables!